3liz/lizmap-documentation/source/publish/configuration/legend.rst

 * Create an independent group in the QGIS project called ``Overview`` (with the 1st letter capitalized)
 * **Add layers**, for example a layer of municipalities, a lighter terrain base layer, etc.

-All layers and groups in the *Overview* group will **not be shown in the lizmap's map legend**.
+All layers and groups in the *Overview* group will **not be shown in the Lizmap's map legend**.
 They are drawn only in the Overview map.

 It is advisable to use: